-When ingredients are this good on their own, it makes you wonder if they would be even better when used together.
-We consulted with board-certified dermatologists Erin Gilbert, MD, Dendy Engelman, MD, and Ted Lain, MD, to find out whether or not it’s a good idea to use all three in conjunction.
+When ingredients are this effective on their own, it makes you wonder how they can benefit your skin when used together.
+We consulted with board-certified dermatologists and Skincare.com consultants Erin Gilbert, MD, Dendy Engelman, MD, and Ted Lain, MD, to find out whether it’s a good idea to use all three in conjunction.

 How Can Vitamin C, Retinol and Hyaluronic Acid Benefit Your Skin?

 First things first, let’s review exactly why vitamin C, retinol and hyaluronic acid are must-have skin-care ingredients.